nss-nightclass-projects/clinic/README.md

 # Beginner JavaScript Review

-## Coronavirus Tracker
+## Bacteria Tracker

-In this exercise, your task to build a workflow for testing people for the coronavirus infection and then making that people who test poritive are put into isolation.
+In this exercise, your task to build a workflow for testing people for a bacterial infection and then making sure that a clinic has a report of people who have it.

 ## Setup